peteroupc/classic-wallpaper/uielements.md

     - For the unpressed style, its inner background has a _mixed appearance_. [^2]
     - For the unavailable style, its text and icons have an _unavailable appearance_.

-In Presentation Manager, to render a button in the unavailable style, the entire button (including text, icons, and borders) is drawn such that only every other pixel is rendered in a checkerboard pattern.
+In Presentation Manager and in MacOS System 7 [^3b], to render a button in the unavailable style, the entire button (including text, icons, and borders) is drawn such that only every other pixel is rendered in a checkerboard pattern.

-Traditionally, the three dimensional effects of buttons, icons, and other user-interface elements are based on a light source shining from the upper left. [^3]
+Traditionally, the three-dimensional effects of buttons, icons, and other user-interface elements are based on a light source shining from the upper left. [^3]

 ## Icons and Cursors

-An icon (a small graphic representing a computer program) should come in a set of variations in color and dimensions:
+An icon (a small graphic representing a computer program, document, or resource) should come in a set of variations in color and dimensions:

 - The same icon should be drawn in up to 2, up to 16, and up to 256 unique colors, and optionally with 8 bits per color component (also known as 8 bits per color channel or _8 bpc_).
 A traditional color choice for 16-color icons is the VGA palette; for 8-color icons, an 8-color palette where each color component is 0 or 255 [^1].
 - The same icon should be drawn in the pixel dimensions 16 &times; 16, 24 &times; 24, 32 &times; 32, 48 &times; 48, and 64 &times; 64, and may be drawn in other dimensions to account for [logical display resolution](#logical-resolutions). [^5]